tonyqiu123/50-days-of-components/frontend/src/components/Icon/README.md

 1. `image` (required string): This is the source of the image that will be displayed.

 2. `alt` (optional string): This is the alternative text that describes the image.
-If not provided, the default value will be 'avatar'.
+If not provided, the default value will be 'icon'.

-3. `width` (optional number): This sets the width of the avatar image.
+3. `width` (optional number): This sets the width of the icon image.
 If not specified, the default value will be 20.

-4. `height` (optional number): This prop sets the height of the avatar image.
+4. `height` (optional number): This prop sets the height of the icon image.
 If not provided, the default value will be 20.

-5. `href` (optional string): This is the hyperlink reference that the avatar image will redirect to when clicked.
+5. `href` (optional string): This is the hyperlink reference that the icon image will redirect to when clicked.
 If not specified, no redirection will occur.
-6. `invert` (optional boolean): This prop indicates whether the colors of the avatar image should be inverted.
+6. `invert` (optional boolean): This prop indicates whether the colors of the icon image should be inverted.
 If true, the inversion will take place, otherwise, the image will be displayed as is.
-7. `text` (optional string): This is the text that will be displayed below the avatar image.
+7. `text` (optional string): This is the text that will be displayed below the icon image.
 If not specified, no text will be displayed.

 # Example Usage
 ### page.tsx